Yella Hertzka

 When the Nazi regime annexed Austria, all of the organizations and businesses Hertzka had been involved in were banned or Aryanized.
-To facilitate her ability to travel, she married her cousin Edgar Taussig, gaining his Czechoslovakian nationality in December 1938 and subsequently emigrating to London.
-For the duration of the war, she worked as a landscape architect and gardener, continuing her pacifist activism.
-Taussig was murdered in 1943 at Theresienstadt concentration camp.
-When the war ended, Hertzka chose not to renew her Czech nationality and applied for her Austrian nationality to be restored.
-Traveling on a visa supplied by the Allied Control Council, she returned to Austria in 1946.
+To facilitate her ability to travel, she married her cousin Edgar Taussig, gaining his Czechoslovak nationality in December 1938.
+Emigrating to London for the duration of the war, she worked as a landscape architect and gardener, continuing her pacifist activism.
+Taussig was murdered in 1943 in a concentration camp.
+When the war ended, Hertzka chose not to renew her Czech nationality, applied for restoration of her Austrian nationality, and returned to Austria in 1946.
 She immediately began to re-establish the Austrian chapter of the WILPF and recover her businesses and property.
-That fall she was appointed administrator for Universal Edition, receiving full control of the business in 1947 despite fighting legal issues with the building owner until her death.
+She was appointed administrator for Universal Edition, receiving full control of the business in 1947 despite fighting legal issues with the building owner until her death.
 Neither her personal property nor her nationality was restored before she died in 1948.
 The City Council of Vienna established a park in the Seestadt Aspern neighborhood in her honor in 2012.

 Early life and education

 Yella Fuchs was born on 4 February 1873 in Vienna, Austria Hungary, to Agnes (née Tedesco) and Ferdinand Fuchs.
 The youngest of seven siblings, she grew up in a liberal, upper-class Jewish family.
-Her father was a businessman and Agnes, his second wife, was the mother of five of their children.
+Her father was a businessman, and Agnes, his second wife, was the mother of five of their children.
 On 20 May 1897, at the Stadttempel in Vienna, she married Emil Hertzka, who was a music publisher and originally from Budapest.
-Emil was hired by Universal Edition in 1901 and promoted to management in 1907.
-Under his administration, he began transitioning the publishing house away from classical and traditional music and toward avant-garde and contemporary music.
 While he was building his career, from around 1900 Hertzka was involved in women's humanitarian and social improvement projects in Austria, becoming a member of the Frauenvereinigung für soziale Hilfstätigkeit (Women's Association for Social Welfare).
 She also co-founded and joined the Wiener Frauenklub (Vienna Women's Club, 1900–1902), and participated in the Wiener Kleidersammelstelle (Viennese Clothing Collection Point), an initiative which allowed the poor to acquire clean, used clothing.
 On a visit to England in 1903, she took a course in English at Oxford University, offered to foreign women.